Gallery:

 Artist Statement:

-About Joan:
+About Jes:

 The gallery space is open by appointment only, and for pop up hours as announced.
 Reach out, and follow our instagram for details!
 We would love to show you this gorgeous work.